nafSadh/scire/StyleGuide.md

       -  type Property(){} as public getter function
       -  void Property(type){} as public setter function
       -  type theProperty or property as associated (protected/private) field
-  9. IAllInterface names are prefixed with 'I'
+  9. IAllInterface names has 'I' prefixed to its name
  10. AClassThatIsAbstract has 'A' prefixed to its name